How to Light Your Space Like a Design Pro

 In the bathroom, good task lighting is essential for grooming, but it’s also nice to turn it down when you’re relaxing in the bath after a long day.
 And don’t forget the bedroom where mood lighting is all-important.
 Dimmable pendants either side of the bed will create a relaxing ambience that can also be increased for reading.

-3. Always layer your lighting
+3. Always layer your lighting throughout your home

 In the living and dining areas, the aim is to strike a balance between functional and mood lighting.
 Create pools of light by layering lighting options such as table lamps next to a sofa or bed, and a floor lamp in a reading nook.
 Place a light somewhere near the TV, so you’re not just looking at the glow of the screen.